VIKOR method

-The VIKOR method is a multi-criteria decision making (MCDM) or multi-criteria decision analysis method.
-It was originally developed by Serafim Opricovic to solve decision problems with conflicting and noncommensurable (different units) criteria, assuming that compromise is acceptable for conflict resolution, the decision maker wants a solution that is the closest to the ideal, and the alternatives are evaluated according to all established criteria.
-VIKOR ranks alternatives and determines the solution named compromise that is the closest to the ideal.
+The VIKOR method is a multi-criteria decision making (MCDM) method.
+It was originally developed by Serafim Opricović in 1979 to solve decision problems with conflicting and noncommensurable (different units) criteria.
+It assumes that compromise is acceptable for conflict resolution and that the decision maker wants a solution that is the closest to the ideal, so the alternatives are evaluated according to all established criteria.
+VIKOR then ranks alternatives and determines the solution named compromise that is the closest to the ideal.

+History

 The idea of compromise solution was introduced in MCDM by Po-Lung Yu in 1973, and by Milan Zeleny.